How Much it Costs to OWN an RV: What to Know Before You Buy

 If you are handy and don’t mind spending an hour or two figuring out how to winterize your RV yourself, you can watch a YouTube video, buy a few gallons of antifreeze, get your tools, and winterize your camper yourself.

-Choosing to winterize your RV yourself can save you a lot of money each year, but be aware that if not done correctly, you’ll risk expensive damage to the RV.
+Choosing to winterize your RV yourself can save you a lot of money each year.
+Just be aware that if it’s not done correctly, you’ll risk expensive damage to your RV.

 Dewinterization